-The latest Australian sports and physical recreation participation trends are now being captured in the Ausplay survey that is conducted by the Australian Sports Commission (ASC).
+The latest Australian sports and physical recreation participation trends are now being captured in the Australian Sports Commission (ASC).
 This replaces data that was previously captured by the Australian Bureau of Statistics and the Exercise, Recreation and Sports Survey conducted by the ASC.